bss114/protocols/libraryprep_metagenomic/IlluminaPrep_Individual.md

 ## Use Case

-This protocol is a derived from the high throughput protocol and is intended for users with a limited number of samples where it does not make sense to use a 96-well plate format and instead can do 1 or more samples in strip tubes.
-It may also be useful to catch samples which failed iSeq QC. **Note: If a Co-Lab user is doing this protocol, it is imperative that they arrange their indexes ahead of time and get aliquots from Bethany.
+This protocol is adapted from the [Bisanz lab](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Protocols/MetagenomeSeq/IlluminaPrep_Individual.md), which is derived from the high throughput protocol and is intended for users with a limited number of samples where it does not make sense to use a 96-well plate format and instead can do 1 or more samples in strip tubes.
+It may also be useful to catch samples which failed iSeq QC. **Note: It is imperative to coordinate indexes ahead of time if pooling samples with others for sequencing.
 This protocol will not create enough material for NovaSeq sequencing on < 50 samples and must be pooled with other projects.**

 ## Theory